-- Data will be published in website (training, validation) and EvaalAPI (evaluation): OCTOBER 4 th 2021 - The deadline for submitting the post-processed results is: NOVEMBER 18th 2021 - Proclamation of winners: DECEMBER 2nd 2021
+Data will be published in website (training) and EvaalAPI (testing/scoring): June 30th, 2022 The deadline for submitting the post-processed results is: August 31th, 2022 Proclamation of winners: September 7th, 2022

 Scope

 A spectacular growth of indoor localization solutions has been witnessed during the last decade.
 Many different positioning approaches exist.
 Some of them propose the use of natively designed beacons for localization (such as UWB, ultrasound, infrared, etc.).
 Alternatively other solutions try to explore ways to localize a person by making use of already existing infrastructure in buildings (e.g., WiFi access points, etc.), as well as, other signals available from the embedded sensors in a smartphone (magnetic, inertial, pressure, light, sound, GNSS, etc.).
 This smartphone-based unmodified-space approach has significant practical benefits such as ubiquity, low cost, as well as being a constantly-updated technology (growing number of AP, improved smartphones, etc.).
 Several instances of this "smartphone-based" localization approach have been described in the literature; however, there is a need for testing and comparing their performances (e.g., accuracy and robustness) under a common evaluation framework like this competition.